wilsonjcarter/pogo/example/README.md

 python ../src/generate.py --init ./initial/ --mdp ./mdp/ --top ./topology/ --nreplicas 2
 ````

-This will generate two directories and run simulations in each.
+This will generate two directories and run simulations in each (note that if `gmx_mpi` is not installed, only one replicate should be used).

 Next, run: